 BSc (Hons) (NFQ Level 8)

-X-rays, radioactivity and particle beams have led to advances in medicine.
-The invention of lasers and solid-state transistors by physicists paved the way for computers, DVD players and iPods.
+Developments in physics have led to advances in many fields, including medicine and the semiconductor industry.
 Understanding physical principles and discovering new laws that explain our universe at an even deeper level are the challenges that confront physicists in the 21st century.
 The degree subject will develop your knowledge and skills in problem-solving, data analysis, computation and experimental techniques.

 Graduates are also eligible to apply for MSc programmes in Nanobio Science, Space Science & Technology, Nanotechnology, Medical Physics or Meteorology, or for PhD programmes in Ireland and abroad in diverse areas such as Radiation Physics, Physics of Advanced Materials, Atomic Physics, Particle Physics and Astrophysics.